niharokz/nihars.com/content/note/minimal_web.md

 Image format webp, a new image format that provides lossless and lossy compression for the web, and supports transparent images too.

 SVG is also very compressible and lightweight; An image quality remains high regardless of the compression rate.

+## Extra - Removal of div tags

+HTML5 is bundled with so many functional tags like main, article, section, header, footer, etc. Using those native tags is always a good option over div tags.

+It won't improve or decrease any performance, but it will make code clean and clutter-free.